MCT-master/mct-master.github.io/_posts_draft/2019-02-11-SynthWave-Pad.md

 Currently, I have plans to explore more musical possibilities with the oscillator sounds and also to implement envelops to make them sound smooth. and also to add a player with drum loops to make the application more fun to play.
 Additionally, I hope to experiment with different JavaScript libraries and add controllers to handle reverb and other parameters.

-check out my code:
+check out the code: https://github.com/AshaneS/SynthWave-Pad
-check out code-pen :